pvandervelde/mindvortex/src/posts/2024-02-22-Swerve-drive-motor-limitations.md

 ---

 The [swerve controller](/posts/Swerve-drive-kinematics-simulation) I have implemented so far assumes that the robot is able to follow all the movement commands it has been given.
-This leads to extreme velocity and acceleration for the drive and steering motors.
+This can lead to extreme velocity and acceleration for the drive and steering motors.
 The image below shows the result of a simulation where the robot is commanded to move in a straight line followed by a rotate in-place.
-The simulation used a s-curve [motion profile](/posts/Swerve-motion-profiles) to generate a smooth movement between different states.
+The simulation used a s-curve [motion profile](/posts/Swerve-motion-profiles) to generate a smooth body movement between different states.
 The graphs show that the drive velocity and acceleration are smooth and don't reach very high values.
 It is thus expected that these are well within the capabilities of the drive motors.
 The steering velocity and acceleration show significant peaks which are likely to tax the steering motors.

 <figure style="float:left">
   <a href="/assets/images/robotics/control/inplace_rotation_from_0_fwd_unlimited.png" target="_blank">